-New Mexico Supreme Court won't restore funds to Legislature
+New Mexico Supreme Court Won't Restore Funds To Legislature

 In a two-page order, the court said it was too soon to consider any possible constitutional violations related to Gov. Susana Martinez's vetoes of all funding for the Legislature and state universities in the coming fiscal year.

+The order said the Legislature's lawsuit was "not ripe for review," siding with attorneys for the governor who cautioned justices against an abuse of their judicial power.

-The Republican governor has called a special session for May 24 in an attempt to resolve a state budget crisis linked to faltering tax revenues and a weak local economy.
+The Republican governor has called a special session for May 24 in an attempt to resolve the state budget crisis linked to faltering tax revenues and a weak state economy.

-Martinez had urged the state Supreme Court to stay out of budget negotiations.
+Martinez had urged the state Supreme Court to stay out of budget negotiations and said her vetoes were made in pursuit of reductions to state spending and never sought to abolish the Legislature.

+Thursday's ruling sent lawmakers and the governor back to the negotiating table with no signs of agreement on how to shore up wobbly state finances.

+"We need to have a little love, and there is not much love going around right now," said Republican Sen. Bill Sharer, R-Farmington, describing distrust that stands in the way of a budget deal and related tax reforms.

-For the upcoming special session, she has outlined rough proposals to restore most vetoed funding, but there has been no sign of a compromise with Democratic lawmakers.
+For the upcoming special session, Martinez has outlined rough proposals to restore most vetoed funding for the fiscal year starting July 1.
+Democratic lawmakers say the proposals are linked to untenable tax revenue increases on nonprofits and food.

+The governor's office issued a statement praising the court decision and prodding legislative leaders to abandon a proposed tax increase on gasoline sales designed to shore up state finances.

+"They want to raise gas taxes, and she is the only one standing in their way," the governor's office said.
+"Having been rebuffed by the court, the governor hopes Democratic legislators will now come to the table and actually negotiate in good-faith."